yoavniran/smocker/README.md

 When the server starts it looks at the folder configured as the resources and uses the folder names as the paths for matching incoming requests.

-each folder name should be named after the resource path. for example, if the incoming request url is: "/api/orders/123" then the matching folder name should be: "api.orders.$"
+Each folder name should be named after the resource path. for example, if the incoming request url is: "/api/orders/123" then the matching folder name should be: "api.orders.$"

+The URL separator character ("/") is marked with a "." in the folder name. that is why a mocked URL For http://myserver.com/api/orders will have a matched folder named "api.orders".

 The '$' symbol marks a placeholder that will match any path part regardless of the value.
 So "api.orders.$" will match incoming request "/api/orders/123" and "/api/orders/abc".

 Incoming requests are matched using the [request url](https://nodejs.org/docs/latest-v0.12.x/api/http.html#http_message_url).

 <a id="mocks"/>
 ## Mock Resources